You Have no Income to Report or Income Tax to Pay

 - the QST rebate for employees and partners (line 459);

-- any other credits covered on line 462 of the guide to the income tax return (TP-1.G-V).
+- any of the credits covered on line 462 of the guide to the income tax return (TP-1.G-V); or

-- You wish to claim the senior assistance tax credit (line 463) (your spouse must also file an income tax return in this case).
+- the senior assistance tax credit (line 463) (your spouse must also file an income tax return).

 - You wish to apply for the grant for seniors to offset a municipal tax increase.